gh33k/apple-health-chat-mcp/README.md

    npm start
    ```

-## Privacy Note
+## Privacy & Data Flow

 **Important**: This project does not include any personal health data.
 The sample data files contain anonymized examples only.

-You must provide your own health data by:
+### How Your Data is Handled:

+1. **Your CSV files**: Stored and processed locally on your device
+2. **MCP Server**: Runs locally and reads your CSV files directly
+3. **When you ask Claude questions**:
+   - The MCP server queries your local data
+   - Query results (not raw CSV data) are sent to Claude for analysis
+   - Claude processes the results and provides insights

+### To Use Your Own Data:

-1. Using the iOS Health Export app to export your health data
+1. Use the iOS Health Export app to export your health data
-2. Setting the `HEALTH_EXPORT_DIR` environment variable to point to your exported CSV files
+2. Set the `HEALTH_EXPORT_DIR` environment variable to point to your exported CSV files
-3. Ensuring your personal health data is not committed to version control (see `.gitignore`)
+3. Ensure your personal health data is not committed to version control (see `.gitignore`)

+**Note**: While your raw CSV files never leave your device, the results of queries (like step counts, sleep hours, etc.) are sent to Claude when you ask questions.

 ## Configuration